Dropbox: Remote workforce

-2021 workforce reduction
+Workforce reductions

-In January 2021, Dropbox CEO Houston announced the layoff of 315 employees, which is approximately 11 percent of the current workforce.
+In January 2021, Dropbox CEO Houston announced the layoff of 315 employees, which was approximately 11 percent of the workforce at the time.
 The company said the reductions were necessary in order to focus the company team structure and focus on top level priorities.
 The software firm also announced that COO Olivia Nottebohm would be leaving the company on February 5, 2021.
-In the same month, announced it would sublease much of its office space in a transition to remote work.
+In the same month, Dropbox announced it would sublease much of its office space in a transition to remote work.

+In April 2023, Houston announced the layoff of roughly 500 employees, or 16 percent of the current workforce.
+The company cited a slowdown in growth and a need for different, AI-focused skill-sets.
+In October 2024, Houston announced the layoff of roughly 528 employees, or 20 percent of the current workforce.

 Platforms

 Dropbox has computer apps for Microsoft Windows, Apple macOS, and Linux computers, and mobile apps for iOS, Android, and Windows Phone smartphones and tablets.
 It also offers a website interface.
 As part of its partnership with Microsoft, Dropbox announced a universal Windows 10 app in January 2016.

 Dropbox's apps offer an automatic photo uploading feature, allowing users to automatically upload photos or videos from cameras, tablets, SD cards, or smartphones to a dedicated "Camera Uploads" folder in their Dropbox.
 Users are given 500 megabytes of extra space for uploading their first photo, and are given up to 3 gigabytes of extra space if users continue using the method for more photos.

 In July 2014, Dropbox introduced "streaming sync" for its computer apps.
 Streaming sync was described as a new "supercharged" synchronization speed for large files that improves the upload or download time by up to 2 times.

 In August 2015, Dropbox announced the availability of "Universal 2nd Factor" USB security keys, providing two-factor authentication for logging into its services.